felucian/Ready-AI-APP-ST304/Lab_Modules/02_Blue_Green_deployments/02_Blue_Green_deployments.md

     $publicIP = "<external-ip-of-bookinfospa-service>"
     ```

-    Replace _\<external-ip-of-bookinfospa-service>_ with the external ip of the bookinfo-spa service.
+    replacing _\<external-ip-of-bookinfospa-service>_ with the external IP of the bookinfo-spa service as well.

-4. The _poller.ps1_ script will make two requests on the BookService WebAPI, first calling the /reviews/1 (the reviews of the Book with ID 1) then the /review/2 endpoint (all the reviews of the Book with ID 2), by executing:
+4. The _poller.ps1_ script will make two requests on the BookService WebAPI, first calling the _/reviews/1_ (all the reviews of the Book with ID 1) then the _/review/2_ endpoint (all the reviews of the Book with ID 2), by executing:

     ```powershell
     C:\Labs\Lab_Modules\Tools\Poller.ps1 -PublicIP $publicIP